-NIA-supported researchers are studying the differences between social isolation and loneliness, their mechanisms and risk factors, and how to help people affected by these conditions.
-"NIA is interested in exploring potential interventions to address social isolation and loneliness, which are both risk factors for poor aging outcomes," said Lisbeth Nielsen, Ph.D., of NIA's Division of Behavioral and Social Research.
+NIA-supported researchers are studying the differences between social isolation and loneliness, their mechanisms Loneliness acts as a and risk factors, and how to help people affected by these conditions. fertilizer for other "NIA is interested in exploring potential interventions to address social isolation and loneliness, which are both risk factors for poor aging outcomes," said Lisbeth Nielsen, Ph.D., of NIA's Division of Behavioral and Social Research.

 Social isolation and loneliness do not always go together.
-About do not always go together.
 About 28 percent of older adults in the United States, or 13.8 million people, live alone, according to a report by the Administration for Community Living's Administration on Aging of the U.S. Department of Health and Human Services, but many of them are not lonely or socially isolated.
-At the same time, according to a seve of u the some people feel lonely despite being surrounded by family and friends.
+At the same time, some people feel lonely despite being surrounded by family and friends.

 "A key scientific question is whether social isolation and loneliness are two independent processes affecting health differently, or whether loneliness provides a pathway for social isolation to affect health," Dr. Nielsen noted.

-HEALTH EFFECTS OF SOCIAL ISOLATION, LONELINESS Research has linked social isolation and loneliness to higher risks for a variety of physical and mental conditions: high blood pressure, heart disease, obesity, a weakened immune system, anxiety, depression, cognitive decline, Alzheimer's disease, and even death.
+HEALTH EFFECTS OF SOCIAL ISOLATION, LONELINESS

+Research has linked social isolation and loneliness to higher risks for a variety of physical and mental conditions: high blood pressure, heart disease, obesity, a weakened immune system, anxiety, depression, cognitive decline, Alzheimer's disease, and even death.

 People who find themselves unexpectedly alone due to the death of a spouse or partner, separation from friends or family, retirement, loss of mobility, and lack of transportation are at particular risk.

-Conversely, people who engage in meaningful, productive activities with others Loneliness acts as a fertilizer for other diseases," Dr. Cole said.
-"The biology of loneliness can accelerate the buildup of plaque in arteries, help cancer cells grow and spread, and promote inflammation in the brain leading to Alzheimer's disease.
-Loneliness promotes several different types of wear and tear on the body." tend to live longer, boost their mood, and have a sense of purpose.
+Conversely, people who engage in meaningful, productive activities with others tend to live longer, boost their mood, and have a sense of purpose.
 These activities seem to help maintain their well-being and may improve their cognitive function, studies show.

-UNDERSTANDING THE BIOLOGY OF LONELINESS Losing a sense of connection and community changes a person's perception of the world.
-Someone experiencing chronic loneliness feels threatened and mistrustful of others, which activates a biological defense mechanism, according to Steve Cole, Ph.D., director of the Social Genomics Core Laboratory at the University of California, Los Angeles.
+UNDERSTANDING THE BIOLOGY OF LONELINESS

+Losing a sense of connection and community changes a person's perception of the world.
+Someone experiencing chronic loneliness feels threatened and mistrustful of others, which activates a biological defense mechanism, according to Steve Cole,

+Ph.D., director of the Social Genomics Core Laboratory at the University of California, Los Angeles.
 His NIA-funded research focuses on understanding the physiological pathways of loneliness (the different ways that loneliness affects how your mind and body function) and developing social and psychological interventions to combat it.

-For example, loneliness may alter the continued on page 3 SUMMER 2019 Newsletter of Buffalo's Canopy of Neighbors
+For example, loneliness may alter the continued on page 3

+AUTUMN 2019

+Newsletter of Buffalo's Canopy of Neighbors

 OUR BOARD OF DIRECTORS

-Brenda Barrow Robin Bronstein, CPA Frederick B. Cohen, Esq.
+Robin Bronstein, CPA

+Frederick B. Cohen, Esq.
 Gayle L. Eagan, Esq.
 Elizabeth Eisenhauer Mindy Hayes Liz Kolken Louise Kreiner Toby Laping, Ph.D.
 Linda Matt R. Timothy O'Neill, Ed.D.
 Kimberly A. Peters, PT, DPT Liz Schreier Maria Scrivani

 STAFF

 Sasha Yerkovich Executive Director

 Wendy Fredricks Volunteer Director

 Carolyn Hahn Development Director

-OUT & ABOUT WITH CANOPY FALL/WINTER 2019
+OUT & ABOUT WITH CANOPY

+FALL/WINTER 2019